fpapado/reverie/worklog.md

   - star for required
   - optional (header|subtitle?)

-- Log-in, log-out spot on menu
 - Signup/in ember-concurrency tasks
+  - Ditto for all routes, actually

 # Later:
 - Handle offline case for stickers?
 (Do we need to change anything?)